gregpalmr/alluxio-ray-fsspec-example/README.md

 ### Step 10.
 Load data from the fsspec implementation on a Ray cluster node

+a.
 Use a Ray Docker image to start a Ray node with Python integration.
 Run the command:

      docker run --rm -it --name ray-qvn bitnami/ray:latest

 This will launch a Python session that you can use to access Alluxio Enterprise via the Ray node.

+b.
 Now, load the ray Python module if it is not already loaded. use the Python commands:

      >>>
      import subprocess